-- Mind and body practices are generally safe for healthy people if properly performed by a qualified practitioner or taught by a well-trained instructor.
-However, some practices may not be appropriate for people with health conditions.
+Complementary health approaches, such as tai chi and yoga, are generally safe for healthy people if properly performed by a qualified practitioner or taught by a well-trained instructor.
+However, some approaches may not be appropriate for people with health conditions.
 For example, people with high blood pressure may need to modify or avoid some yoga poses.
-If you have high blood pressure, talk with your health care provider and your complementary health practitioner or instructor if you’re considering a mind and body practice.
+If you have high blood pressure, talk with your health care provider and your complementary health practitioner or instructor if you’re considering a complementary health approach.

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.